- amandamcgerald

 Bid Adieu to Dirt and Debris

 Our hair goes through a lot on a daily basis.
 Dust, dirt, pollution—it's a constant battle out there.
 Enter your trusty hairbrush, armed with the power to cleanse.
 Regular brushing helps remove the unwanted guests that have settled in your hair, ensuring a fresh and clean canvas.
-Whether you've been working in the city, walking in nature, or simply love your styling products a little too much, brushing helps bid adieu to these impurities, leaving you with a revitalized and rejuvenated mane.
+Whether you've been working in the city or simply love your styling products a little too much, brushing helps bid adieu to these impurities, leaving you with a revitalized and rejuvenated mane.

 In order to actually brush your hair, you will need more than Ariel's dinglehopper.
-From applying the right products to promote a healthy scalp, to using the right brush for you, having the right tools is essential.
+From applying the right products to promote a healthy scalp, and choosing the right brush, having the right tools is essential.

 Tangles, Begone!